-Fiscal 2017
+Fiscal 2018

 We base the asset return assumption on current and expected asset allocations, as well as historical and expected returns on the plan asset categories.
 The allocation of the plan's assets impacts our expected return on plan assets.
-The expected return on plan assets is based on a targeted allocation consisting of return-seeking securities (including public equity, real assets and diversified credit investment strategies); liability-matching securities (fixed income); and cash and cash equivalents.
+The expected return on plan assets is based on a targeted allocation consisting of return-seeking securities (including public equity, real assets and diversified credit investment strategies), liability-matching securities (fixed income), and cash and cash equivalents.
 Our net benefit cost increases as the expected return on plan assets decreases.
 We believe that our actual long-term asset allocations on average will approximate our targeted allocation.
 Our targeted allocation is driven by our investment strategy to earn a reasonable rate of return while maintaining risk at acceptable levels through the diversification of investments across and within various asset categories.
-For fiscal 2017, we used a 8.10% expected return on plan assets assumption which will decrease to 6.00% for fiscal 2018 with assets managed under a new balanced portfolio allocation.
+For fiscal 2018, we used a 6.00% expected return on plan assets.

-During fiscal 2017, the Investment Committee conducted a broad strategic review of its portfolio construction and investment allocation policies.
+During fiscal 2017, the pension plan's Investment Committee conducted a broad strategic review of portfolio construction and investment allocation policies for the pension plan.
 Pension assets are now managed under a new balanced portfolio allocation policy comprised of two major components: a return-seeking portion and a liability-matching portion.
 The expected role of return-seeking investments is to achieve a reasonable long-term growth of pension assets with a prudent level of risk, while the role of liability-matching investments is to provide a partial hedge against liability performance associated with changes in interest rates.
 The objective within return-seeking investments is to achieve asset diversity in order to balance return and volatility.